 Your doctor will see you and give you instructions.

-An anesthesiologist will discuss your medical history to determine the right amount and type of anesthesia to use.
+An anesthesiologist will discuss your medical history to decide the right amount and type of anesthesia to use.
 You may be asked to stop eating and drinking 6 to 8 hours before surgery.
 Make sure you tell your surgeon or nurse about any medicines, allergies, or history of bleeding problems.

 Several days before surgery, you may be asked to stop taking: